tuurklaasen/Do-not-disturb-pi/README.md

 4)Go to the ip-address of the pi in the browser, add the port after the ip-address
 5)For the nodes:
    1-Red sense hat:
-  add a inject, a change and a SenseHat node
+  add an inject, a change and a SenseHat node
   Change the properties of the change node like the photo below:
   then connect the inject node to the change node and the change node to the sense hat node

 ![red sense hat](https://user-images.githubusercontent.com/46092824/78166537-3e046280-744d-11ea-8b41-5978541317c1.png)

   2-Green sense hat:
-  add a inject and a change node
+  add an inject and a change node
    Change the properties of the change node like the photo below:
   then connect the inject to the change node and the change node to the first SenseHat node